 They also have a higher center of gravity making them more unstable than Sit-In kayaks.
 For rough water (rapids and rough ocean) Sit-On kayaks are not recommended.

 A new trend in fishing has been the inflatable fishing kayak.
 A few years ago they were a rare site but the ability to deflate to a small size (some even fit in a backpack) means they can be transported in a small car, carried onto a bus/train or stored in a small box in the garage.
 If you don’t have the room to store a kayak or a car to transport one then maybe an inflatable kayak is perfect for you.

-Better maneuverability: A single person can deal with an inflatable kayak far easier than a regular one.
+Better maneuverability: While deflated a single person can deal with an inflatable kayak far easier than a regular one.
 The ability to deflate your kayak and chuck it in the trunk of a small car is a massive plus.